mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 intelligence to unload crates but are easily confused by unexpected situations.
 When confused they shut down unless given direct

 +++Stand down and prepare to be boarded!
-We’re after your cargo – hand it over and ye’ll not be harmed.
-Resist, and we’ll blow you to smithereens!+++
+We're after your cargo – hand it over and ye'll not be harmed.
+Resist, and we'll blow you to smithereens!+++

 EQUIPMENT EQUIPMENT

-commands, to ensure they don’t accidentally damage anything with their massive strength.
+commands, to ensure they don't accidentally damage anything with their massive strength.
 Cargo drones can be constructed as low as Technology Level 9 but their utility is extremely limited until the invention of Intellect programs.